 Buying a wig for the first time can be an exciting yet overwhelming experience.
 There are so many options!
 Lace front, full lace, non-lace front, synthetic hair, human hair, Remy hair, virgin hair, where do you start?

-Hi, my name is Lisa and I am one of many people that are seduced by the versatility that wigs provide.
+Hi, my name is Lori, and I am one of many people that are seduced by the versatility that wigs provide.
 I have a growing collection, and I think I learn a little more about wigs and wig care with each new piece I gain.

 While there are many questions that you should ask before you make your first purchase, one of the biggest questions should be: lace front or ‘regular’ wig?